charettes/django-mutant/README.rst

 Overview
 ********

-`Django`_ provides a great ORM and with the power of `South`_ one can easily perform schema alteration.
+`Django`_ provides a great ORM and with the power of `migrations`_ one can easily perform schema alteration.

 However, some projects may require *runtime* schema alteration and that's what `django-mutant`_ ought to provide.